ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 In a future blog post we will discuss how to structure our custom training loops so that we can use the `tf.function` decorator to speed things up!

-## How is mean squared error related to maximum likelihood estimate?
+## How is mean squared error related to  log-likelihood?

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/custom_training_loops/ll_vs_mse.png">